AyoopE/MasterThesis/README.md

 4. all_functions.py
 This is a python file contains all functions needed for python scripts for the three machine learning problems mentioned over.

+5. requirements.txt
+This is a text file that contains the work environment packages in python where I performed the experiments.

-The datasets exist on unix server in this folder: /home/prosjekt/BMDLab/data/pactact/Master_Thesis_Ayoop There are 6 csv files inside the folder:
+The datasets were used in experiments exist on unix server in this folder: /home/prosjekt/BMDLab/data/pactact/Master_Thesis_Ayoop
+There are 6 csv files inside the folder:

 First_Classification_Problem_data_part1.csv